 UNI Europa and Eurociett restate temporary agency work is considered as a sector on its own and that agency workers are employed by the temporary work agencies.
 As a result, the agencies have the obligations of an employer, but also, they have the right to be the legitimate party for the employers to negotiate and sign collective labour agreements applicable to agency workers.

-UNI Europa and Eurociett underline that the full potential of the sector can be unlocked with the correct implementation of the agency work directive, which calls for removal of unjustified restrictions and application of equal treatment principle.
+UNI Europa and Eurociett underline that the full potential of the sector can be unlocked with the correct implementation of the agency work directive, which calls for the review, and eventually, the removal of unjustified restrictions and application of equal treatment principle.

 Having regard of the 13 key actions and the 4 priorities set out in the New Skills and Jobs flagship initiative, UNI Europa and Eurociett will work together towards its targets and goals.